BSO releases sketch of man who tried to carjack victim in Deerfield Beach

 According to deputies, the victim, Heather Valdez, was holding a knife in her bloody hand when they arrived.

-Deputies said Valdez was leaving the Target parking lot when she remembered she wanted to grab something out of her trunk.
+Deputies said Valdez was in her car leaving the Target parking lot when she remembered she wanted to grab something out of her trunk.

 "She quickly ran to her trunk, grabbed the item and went back to the driver's seat," a BSO news release stated.
 "When she tried to close the door, she felt resistance and realized a short, thin male with unkempt short hair was blocking the door.
 The man told her to get out of the car."